omarbenites/functional-data-structures-in-r/chapters/04_Bags_stacks_and_queues.md

 ```

 We will have the following invariant for the queue: the back list can at most be one longer than the front list.
 Whenever the back list grows larger than the front list, we are going to move  the elements in it to the front queue, but we will do so lazily.

+The idea behind the approach is this: if we lazily reverse and concatenate when the front list is longer than the back list, then any future use of the queue that actually invokes the reversal will have had to first dequeue enough elements from the front list to pay for the the reversal.
+Unlike the previous queue implementations, where the amortised analysis rely on earlier enqueue operations paying for an expensive reversal, this implementation rely on future users invoking enough cheap dequeue operations before they can invoke an expensive one.
+We do not rely on the past having saved up for the expensive operation; we have put a debt into the queue---the expensive reversal---but any future user that wants to use the reversal will first have had to pay off the debt.
+Only one future user will actually invoke the expensive operation, all other future users might have paid off on the depth, but that is fine.
+You can't spend your saving more than once but there is no problem with paying off a depth more than once.
+This now works as a persistent data structure.

 The implementation of the queue is based on a "rotate" function that combines concatenation and reversal.
 The function looks like this: